sydney-australia-feature

 • Price: ~$39 per night

-• Features: Outdoor rooftop terrace, rooftop bar, communal area, book exchange, jobs board
+• Features: Outdoor rooftop terrace and bar, communal area, book exchange, jobs board

-• Room Types: Standard 4-, 6-, 8-bed mixed dorm rooms, standard 6-bed female dorm room, basic double room with shared bathroom, standard double room with private bathroom, superior double room with ensuite bathroom
+• Room Types: Standard 4-, 6-, 8-bed mixed dorm rooms, standard 6-bed female dorm rooms, basic double room with shared bathroom, standard double room with private bathroom, superior double room with ensuite bathroom

 • Organized Activities: None